willhall88/student-directory/README.md

 Student Directory
 =================

-The student directory script allows you to manager the list of students enrolled on the course at Maakers Academy.
+The student directory script allows you to manage the list of students enrolled on the course at Maakers Academy.

 How to use
 ----------